roddyyaga/ppx_rapper/README.md

 Things to note:

- - Type `dbhandle` is the type of database handles.
+ - Type `Prepared.dbh` is the type of database handles.

  - We denote input parameters using the syntax `%TYPE{name}`, where `TYPE` is the MySQL type, and `name` is the OCaml named parameter